 - Dara van, Aboriginal Catholic Mission, Refugee Services, the Apostleship to Seafarers

 - worship and prayer, sacramental programs, marriage and relationship education, family ministry coordinators, Caritas Australia and Catholic Mission.

 A non-refundable enrolment fee of $100 is to be paid when applying for enrolment at St Peter’s.
 The enrolment fee covers all administrative work involved in processing the application.
-The enrolment fee will be deducted from the Term 1 tuition fees the following year.
+The enrolment fee will be deducted from the tuition fees the following year.

 Special Fee Reductions

 To assist families with limited financial resources, St Peter’s offers a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
 This rate is 50% of the diocesan tuition fee full rate for each child.
 This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.

 A genuine inability to meet school account charges does not exclude access to any school within the diocese for a child of a family genuinely committed to Catholic faith and practice.
 Parents concerned about school fees should ensure they make contact with the school.
 Diocesan provisions exist to help in this area and the principal can also exercise discretion where genuine need exists.

 Payment Of Fees